 Gordon E. Kimball.
 Mr. Kimball has served as a director of the Company since 1995.
-Mr. Kimball has been president of Kimball Engineering, Inc., which provides race car design and production services, since 1994.
-He is also managing partner of Kimball Ranches, a 110 acre avocado ranch near Santa Paula, California.
-Prior to that, Mr. Kimball designed Formula One race cars in England and Italy for McLaren International, Ferrari and Benetton Racing, from 1984 to 1992.
-Prior to that, he designed Indianapolis race cars for Parnelli

-Jones, Chaparral and Patrick Racing teams, from 1976 to 1983.
-Mr. Kimball is a director of Rincon Investment Company.
+Mr. Kimball has served as Chairman of the Board since November 2014.
+Mr. Kimball has been President of Kimball Engineering, Inc., which provides car design and production services, since 1994.
+He is also managing partner of Kimball Ranches, a 110-acre avocado ranch near Santa Paula, California.
+Prior to that, Mr. Kimball designed Formula One race cars in England and Italy for Mclaren International, Ferrari and Benetton Racing from 1984 to 1992.
+Prior to that, he designed Indianapolis race cars for Parnelli Jones, Chaparral and Patrick racing teams from 1976 to 1983.
 Mr. Kimball graduated from Stanford University where he earned his Bachelor of Science and Master of Science degrees in mechanical engineering.